PayPal USD (PYUSD) Price Tops $1.00 on Major Exchanges

 PayPal USD Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as PayPal USD directly using U.S. dollars.
-Investors seeking to trade PayPal USD should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy PayPal USD using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as PayPal USD directly using US dollars.
+Investors seeking to trade PayPal USD should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PayPal USD using one of the exchanges listed above.

 Receive News & Updates for PayPal USD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PayPal USD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.